 Speak Up During the Cut

-Building a Relationship With Your Barber
+Building a Barber Relationship

-Stick With One Person
+Stay With One Person

 Tip Well

-Changing Too Much at Once
+Changing Everything at Once

-Ignoring Your Natural Part
+Fighting Your Natural Part

 Chasing Trends Blindly